magao-x/handbook/handling/telescope_install.rst

    uncontrolled

 -  Slowly lift the cart (**320 lbs**) until it is touching the bottom of the table.
-Ensure the guide pins go into the outboard slots in the brackets.

    .. image:: figures/cart_lift_tofrom_table.jpg

    *The cart being lifted to the bottom of the table.
 Note the direction of the hooks.*

--  Install the 2 bolts opposite the guide-pins.
+-  Install the 4 bolts.
 Loosen bolts on the cart as needed.

--  Remove the 2 guide-pins, and replace with bolts.
-There are a total of 4 bolts now installed.

 -  Once the cart is bolted to the table bottom, while **320 lbs** is still on the crane, tighten all cart bolts.
 Do not over-tighten, make